backmeupplz/todorant-backend/docs/README.md

 - Docs are available in [HTML](https://backend.todorant.com) and [Markdown](https://backend.todorant.com/md)
 - API runs at [https://backend.todorant.com](https://backend.todorant.com)
-- [Insomnia](https://insomnia.rest/) schema is in this folder as well
 - After obtaining `token` at `/login` you should sign all private requests with it putting it into `token` header

 # API documentation